CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 ## Get familiar with billing

-The invoice for using CluedIn will be based on the following:
+The invoice for using CluedIn PaaS will be based on the following:

 - Type of license
 - Number of licenses